AlexShopiak/graphics/lib/db/README.md

 <code>const db = new DataBase()</code>
 2. Start DataBase.
 It will download data from storage to your local cache
 <code>db.start()</code>
 3. Read or Write to DataBase
-read returns faulse if storage doesnt have your request
+read returns faulse if storage haven't your request
 <code>db.read('x+35')</code>
 <code>db.write('3*4', 12)</code>
 4. Stop DataBase.
 It will load all you curent history to storage